Euro to Naira Exchange Rate Today (Latest Update)

 Since we’d rather buy foreign goods, go to foreign schools, eat foreign foods and patronize foreign experts, we’ll always need foreign exchange and foreign currencies will remain superior to ours.

-This unfortunate occurrence came as a result of colonial mentality, where our formal colonial masters encouraged us to consume anything foreign and avoid anything local as unhealthy.
+This unfortunate occurrence came as a result of colonial mentality, where our former colonial masters encouraged us to consume anything foreign and avoid anything local as unhealthy.

 Even after the departure of the colonial masters, that mindset still remained with us.